 Externally-provided products are typically images, image cubes or advanced image products.
-Large Programs2 are required to provide their imaging products as external products in the ASA.
+Large Programs are required to provide their imaging products as external products in the ASA.

-The Additional Representative Images for Legacy3 (ARI-L, Massardi et al. 2021) project is an approved ALMA Development Project that aims to increase the legacy value of the ASA by bringing the reduction level of ALMA data from Cycles 2-4 close to the level of data from more recent cycles.
-As such, these data are being recalibrated and re-imaged using more recent versions of the ALMA Pipeline.
+The Additional Representative Images for Legacy (ARI-L, Massardi et al. 2021) project was an approved ALMA Development Project aimed at increasing the legacy value of the ASA by bringing the reduction level of ALMA data from Cycles 2-4 close to the level of data from more recent cycles.
+As such, these data have been recalibrated and re-imaged using more recent versions of the ALMA Pipeline.
 The project has produced a uniform set of full data cubes and continuum images covering at least 70% of the data from Cycles 2-4 that have been ingested into the ASA.
 These cubes complement the much smaller QA2-generated image products, which cover only a small fraction (< 10%) of the observed data for those cycles.